Oh, how I LOVE grilled quail…

 It has a richer flavor than chicken, and one quail is about the same serving size as a large chicken breast.
+Think of Quail like dark meat chicken – if you love dark meat then you will love Quail.
+I find quail must tastier than chicken.
 It is hard to find fresh, so look for it in the freezer section and if you can find it boneless, even better!
 I butterflied these little birds to they would lay flat on the grill- one quail is the perfect serving size per person.

 Rosemary lemon is my favorite flavor combo and it perfectly complements these tasty little birds that grill up a perfect golden brown.
 Make a simple herb seasoning paste, slather it under and over the skin and let it marinate for at least an hour to absorb the flavors.